Improve email deliverability from your custom domain

 Deliverability means how reliably your emails are reaching your members.

-• Spam complaints – These are rare, but if they occur, they impact your sender reputation.
+- Spam reports – These are rare, but if they occur, they impact your sender reputation.

 Hivepass takes care of the essential setup automatically when you add a custom domain.
 But there are a few simple steps you can take to further improve your results: